 Both the full-size Fleshlight and the Fleshlight Flight were as good as new after five test-runs each, which is consistent with our previous deep-dive test of the Fleshlight.

 Sensations—what counts the most

-Highlights: The Fleshlight Wonder Wave was breath-taking, and the Fleshlight Flight was pleasantly tight and focused, but I preferred my own boring hand to the Tenga Flip Black.
+Highlights: The Fleshlight Wonder Wave was breath-taking, and the Fleshlight Flight was pleasantly tight and focused, but I kept reverting to my hand with the Tenga Flip Black.

 I had been looking at the Tenga Flip Hole Black for a while before ordering it, and my expectations were high.
 After experiencing a couple of different Fleshlights, I had learned that the more interesting textures usually resulted in more interesting and exciting new sensations.
 The Tenga Flip Black texture looks so varied and exciting that I expected it to be a real thrill-ride.
 I mean, it looks wild, and I expected it to feel wild.
 But instead, I was completely surprised to find it the opposite.

 The inside of the Tenga looks like it would feel amazing, but it’s surprisingly vague.